 Water is available at all times.

-If you are concerned about your child’s development or your child has special needs, please contact our Director and the Room Leader of your child’s room and discuss your child’s individual needs and how we can best accommodate them.
+We endeavour to make every child feel welcome and supported.
+If you are concerned about your child’s development or your child has special needs, please contact our Director.
+With open collaboration between Yourself, the Director and the Room Leader of your child’s room, we will discuss your child’s individual needs and how we can best accommodate them.

 Yes.
 We provide an extensive school readiness program for children aged 3-6 years based on the National Early Years Learning Framework.
-At Maryland Care and Early Education Centre we aim to guide your child in becoming an operative learner through creating an environment that is inspiring and thought-provoking.
-The overall aim of our programs is to help your child in developing all areas necessary for success now and in the years to come.
+At Maryland Care and Early Education Centre, our School Readiness Program aims to help your child in developing the social, emotional and academic areas necessary for success required for the transition to primary school and beyond.

 Some simple activities that you can do to help your child get ready for school are: